lionhylra/SwiftJSONSolution/README.md

 ### [2.
 Swift to JSON](#Swift2JSON)
 <br/><br/><br/>
 ### <a name="JSON2Swift"></a>1.
 JSON to Swift Solution

+###### TODO:
+- [ ] display JSON loaded from URL using "pretty" format
+- [ ] add a feature: "add properties that doesn't exist in JSON file"
+- [ ] deal with situation where a arry contains different objects
+- [ ] enhance the function "loading JSON via url"
+- [ ] flash JSON objects when editting
+- [ ] add code highlight (low priority for now)

 Since Swift doesn't support dynamicly mapping JSON to struct (as explained in this <a href="https://developer.apple.com/swift/blog/?id=37" target="_blank">Swift blog</a>), the fastest way to generate model from JSON seems to be generating the code and initialisers with JSON properties.

 The app **JSON2Swift** is a straightforward and easy to use tool to generate swift models.
 It also supports full customization of a model and properties when it is required.